 On the other hand, the proof of stake focuses on rewarding validators with the most number of tokens.
 It shortchanges those who contribute to the network in non-financial ways.
 The approach does not incorporate the principle of blockchain technology.

-On the other hand, the Ivy Tree consensus incorporated the principles of blockchain.
+On the other hand, the Willow Tree consensus incorporated the principles of blockchain.
 While the amount of staked tokens determines how much rewards validators can “possibly” earn, it does not guarantee it.
 Instead, the mechanism factors in computational power, utility provided, etc.

 For example, two validators stake 10,000 and 2,000 $TET each.
 Then the setup states that individuals will earn 30% of their investment all things being equal.
 (Please note that this is an example and not the real reward structure).